AJAkil/LLMalMorph/README.md

 # LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models

 LLMalMorph is a modular framework designed to mutate malware source code to generate malware variants using large language models (LLMs).
+You can read the preprint [here](https://arxiv.org/abs/2507.09411).

 ## Table of Contents:
 - [Project Directory Structure](#project-directory-structure)